 Mdadm! – maintained and copyrighted to Neil Brown of SUSE.
 Linux software RAID configurations can include anything presented to the Linux kernel as a block device

-Standard RAID levels! – The standard RAID levels are a basic set of RAID configurations that employ the techniques of striping, mirroring, or parity to create large reliable data
+Standard RAID levels! – In computer storage, the standard RAID levels comprise a basic set of RAID configurations that employ the techniques of striping, mirroring, or parity

 Data striping! – In some RAID configurations (such as RAID-0) if one RAID disk fails, this file (and all other data), will be lost.
 In other RAID configurations (such as

 Device mapper! – as part of the Chrome OS) dmraid(8) (providing access to "fake" RAID configurations via the device mapper) DM Multipath (I/O fail-over and load-balancing

 Clevo x7200! – Crossfire configuration.
 The x7200 has capacity for three hard drives, allowing various RAID configurations, including RAID 0, RAID 1, RAID 5, and also RAID 10